|

 missing.
 Further listening showed that the DPA pre, in contrast, was

 actually laying a thin veil over the sound.
-Another bonus with

 the CT1 was an increase in the boogie factor - rhythms had greater